zhang-informatics/iDISK/README.md

 ### Disclaimer
 iDISK is intended to be used for educational purposes only and nothing contained therein should take the place of professional medical advice.
-The information provided in iDISK obtained from secondary resources does not necessarily reflect the views or opinions of those resources.
+The information provided in iDISK is obtained from secondary resources and does not necessarily reflect the views or opinions of those resources.
 You are responsible for checking the accuracy of relevant facts and opinions given in iDISK before entering into any commitment based upon them.

 ### Citing iDISK
-Rizvi, Rubina F; Vasilakes, Jake A; Adam, Terrence J; Melton, Genevieve B; Bishop, Jeffrey R; Tao, Cui; Zhang, Rui.
-(2019).
-Integrated Dietary Supplement Knowledge Base (iDISK).
-Retrieved from the Data Repository for the University of Minnesota, https://doi.org/10.13020/d6bm3v.

-A corresponding journal article is forthcoming.
+Rizvi RF, Vasilakes J, Adam TJ, Melton GB, Bishop JR, Bian J, Tao C, Zhang R. iDISK: the integrated DIetary Supplements Knowledge base.
+Journal of the American Medical Informatics Association.
+2020 Apr;27(4):539-48.

 ## Directory Structure